oussema/SVED/README.md

-This is a test for crypto utility fucntions:
+This is a test for crypto utility fucntions: <br>
 *sign a message
 *verify a message signature
 *ecrypt message